Gissio/radpro/docs/comm.md

 * Request: `SET tubeHVFrequency [value]\r\n`
 * Response: `OK\r\n`

-Enables the custom HV profile and sets its PWM frequency, provided in decimal format with decimal places.
+Enables the custom HV profile and sets its PWM frequency, provided in decimal format with up to two decimal places.
 Valid values are from 100 to 100000.

 Example:

-    SET tubeHVFrequency 2500.0
+    SET tubeHVFrequency 2500.00
     OK

 ### Get tube PWM duty cycle